FateMeetsLuck/dmildew/README.md

 The function or delegate signature that can be wrapped inside a ScriptAny (and thus ScriptFunction) is `ScriptAny function(Context, ScriptAny* thisObj, ScriptAny[] args, ref NativeFunctionError);` And such a function is wrapped by `ScriptAny(new ScriptFunction("name of function", &nativeFunction))`.
 This is analogous to how Lua bindings work.

 `bindingexample2.zip` in the examples folder contains a simple program that binds a class and its public methods and properties.
-D classes that are bound can be extended by the script as long as the native function constructor checks that the `thisObj` parameter is an object and assigns the native object to its `nativeObject` field.
+D classes that are bound can be extended by the script as long as the native function constructor checks that the `thisObj` parameter is an object and assigns the native object to its `nativeObject` field. `bindingexample3.zip` shows a more advanced example of binding D classes that have an inheritance hierarchy.
+The power of DMildew is that methods written for the base class will automatically work on the bound subclasses.

 ## Caveats